Steps to Improve Kidney Health

 What are the best ways to maintain kidney health naturally?

-Maintaining kidney health naturally involves staying hydrated, eating a balanced diet, exercising regularly, controlling blood sugar and blood pressure, reducing salt intake, avoiding smoking and excessive alcohol, limiting over-the-counter painkillers, maintaining a healthy weight, getting regular kidney checkups, and managing stress levels.
-These habits help prevent kidney damage and support overall kidney function.
+Maintaining kidney health naturally involves staying hydrated, eating a balanced diet, exercising regularly, controlling blood sugar and blood pressure, reducing salt intake, avoiding smoking and excessive alcohol consumption, limiting the non-prescribed use of over-the-counter painkillers, and getting regular kidney check-ups.
+These preventative habits are the foundation of good renal health.

 How much water should I drink daily for healthy kidneys?